cfw-guide/dsi.cfw.guide/_pages/en_US/dsiware-backups.md

 1. Navigate to SYSNAND, then navigate through the path you took note of above
 1. Highlight the .app file, then hit Y to copy
 1. Navigate your SD card to where you'd like to place the file
-1. Hit Y to paste the file
+1. Hit L to paste the file

-You should now see the DSiWare title in either TWiLight Menu++ or the Unlaunch Management Menu.
+You should now see the DSiWare title in either TWiLight Menu++ or the Unlaunch Filemenu.